-County Name, Month of Service (ex: JUN, NOV, APR, FEB, etc.), Year of Service (last two digits 2022=22), Program Activity (ex: PD, ADD, CT, PD/ADD, PD/DELIM), Full Agreement #.
+County Name, Month of Service (ex: JUN, NOV, APR, FEB, etc.), Year of Service (last two digits 2025=25), Program Activity (ex: PD, ADD, CT, PD/ADD, PD/DELIM), Full Agreement #.

-Example: TulareJUN22PD20-1034-000-SF
+Example: TulareJUN25PD20-1034-000-SF

-5. Invoice amendments should be named using the same invoice naming convention, with the incorporation of 'REV' at the end.
+Invoice amendments should be named using the same invoice naming convention, with the incorporation of 'REV' at the end.
 Amendments include invoice revisions due to adding/removing funds, adjusting any information in the invoice.

-Example: TulareJUN22PD20-1034-000-SF REV
+Example: TulareJUN25PD20-1034-000-SF REV

-All invoices, including invoice amendments, must be received within 120 days following the expiration date of the agreement.
-Invoices received more than 120 days after expiration of the agreement will not be paid.

-- 7. Please submit the invoice as a PDF file, making sure the file does not have dark highlights.
+- All invoices, including invoice amendments, must be received within 120 days following the expiration date of the agreement.
+Invoices received more than 120 days after expiration of the agreement will not be paid. - 7.
+Please submit the invoice as a PDF file, making sure the file does not have dark highlights.
 A low-resolution PDF file or dark highlights may make the numbers illegible and the invoice unacceptable to the CDFA Financial Services Branch.
 The invoice will be returned to the county for an updated invoice. - 8.
-Payment will be made monthly, in arrears, upon receipt of the Report 1 and approval of the invoice. - 9.
-Please note that the CDFA cannot reimburse for more than the total executed agreement amount.
-If funds have been exhausted, it is recommended to continue sending monthly invoices as this can be useful information for future county budget needs and cost allocations.
+Payment will be made monthly, in arrears, upon receipt of the Report 1 and approval of the invoice.